-Natural Worker is a new artist book by Leor Grady which unearths hidden histories through words, images, and installations.
-Vacillating between his own persona, and his Yemeni heritage, the project situates Grady’s multi-disciplinary practice as an investigation of how marginalized groups deploy myths, rites, and rituals to transmit heritage and identity trans-generationally.
+Natural Worker is a new artist book by Leor Grady which unearths hidden histories through everyday objects and materials.
+Vacillating between his own identity and elements from his Yemeni heritage, the project situates Grady’s multi-disciplinary practice as an investigation of how marginalized groups deploy myths, rites, and rituals to transmit heritage and identity trans-generationally.

-Installed at one of the last remaining vestiges of Ashkenazi dominance, his canvases were leaned against the wall, like pietas, or tombstones, featuring Letters embroidered in gold thread which re-inscribed heartbreaking pleas for mercy at the hands of the movement’s Ashkenazi overlords, alongside images of the lake as a bleeding heart, or wound, which gushes from the canvas.
-The various threaded texts present an early, poetic and rich Hebrew that sheds light on the times from their point of view.
-The public’s reaction was visceral, for this was one of the first times that the hidden experience of marginalization was reflected back at them, removed from the shadows and shame which for years had surrounded Yemeni experience in Israel.
+Installed at one of the last remaining vestiges of The Kibbutz movement, canvases depicting The Kinneret and embroidered letters were leaned against the wall, like pietas.
+Letters embroidered in gold thread which convey heartbreaking pleas for mercy at the hands of the movement’s Ashkenazi overlords, alongside images of the lake as a bleeding heart, or wound, which gushes from the canvas.
+The public’s reaction to the exhibition was visceral; this was one of the first times that the Yemeni history, recounted by one of their own, was reflected back at them in a context of contemporary art, removed from the shadows and shame which for years had surrounded Yemenite culture in Israel.

 The book features a new theoretical text by Sivan Rajuan Shtang titled ‘Strange Bouquets’, which interprets the works, and grounds them within theoretical and political discourses related to Post-Zionism and queer theory.
 The text exposes how Grady’s use off everyday quotidian materials – like dishrags, headscarves, olive oil – reclaims the beauty, sophistication, and intimacy of an oft maligned heritage.
 His photographs of floral bouquets made up of plants and and herbs derived from Yemeni culture and tradition, urges us to consider the absent bodies – of the women who for centuries have worked with these herbs – and who have been largely overlooked by Zionist visual culture.